peranakanfrancis/mary/content/en/authors/admin/_index.md

 ---
 # Display name
-name: "The Church of Holy Name of Mary"
+name: "Church of The Holy Name of Mary"
 avatar_image: "home/church4.jpg"
 # Username (this should match the folder name)
 authors: